 In fact, in the spring of 2007, Scarlett Johansson was asked about rumors that she was dating Timberlake, and she told Seventeen, "If it's somebody one week, it's going to be somebody else the next week.
 It's either me or Jessica Biel."

-"We didn't kiss for a very long time because he was on tour, and we were talking on the phone," Biel said on The Late Late Show With James Corden last year.
+They didn't have their first kiss, however, "for a very long time," Biel said on The Late Late Show With James Corden in 2019, "because he was on tour, and we were talking on the phone."
 But she still optimistically told her producing partner Michelle Purple in an email that she was going to marry him.
 She doesn't remember what he did to deserve such an endorsement that day, but she still has the email.

 And so they settled into a comfortable routine of togetherness, taking trips, attending Met Galas and doing the domestic thing at their various home bases.

 When long-term relationships don't work out for whatever reason, the go-to assumption is often that one or the other—but usually the woman—wanted to get married, and the other couldn't oblige.
-That of course is what was implied about Biel down the road, but the 7th Heaven star certainly didn't seem to be in any rush early on.
+That of course is what was implied about Biel down the road, but the 7th Heaven star certainly didn't seem to be in any rush.

 "I kind of go back and forth about marriage and kids," she said in the December 2008 issue of Marie Claire UK.
 "I feel like if it's an organic way for me and the right time in my life then, yeah.
 If it's right, it'll be right—but at this moment, that seems totally foreign...
 I have so many friends having babies and getting married and they just want to put me where they are so we can go to nursery together and stuff.
 I'm like 'Noooo!'
 I'm resisting!"